 Medical Accommodations to Rooms

 The Medical Accommodations Team will assist residents who have the medically documented need for modifications to the room for accessibility and other medical needs.
-Please contact Services for Students with Disabilities to begin the accommodation process and for further information.
+Visit the Disability Access Center Residence Life Accommodations to begin the accommodation process and for further information.

 Outdoor Recreational Space